juergengeck/one.projfs/INTEGRATION.md

 #### After (2-layer clean architecture):
 ```
-User → Explorer → ProjFS → one.ifsprojfs → IFileSystem → ONE Models
+User → Explorer → ProjFS → one.projfs → IFileSystem → ONE Models
 ```

 ### How It Works